dongyanl/Summer2018-Generating-Synthetic-Data-from-Deidentified-Data/README.md

 ### Overview
 - Statistical Analysis: generate meta file for the dataset
 - dAFM: deep Additive Factors Model to learn the performance of students on certain problems
-- modeler: Learn and de-identify the original dataset
+- modeler(sdv): Learn and de-identify the original dataset
 - sampler: Create synthetic data

 ### Installation